idaholab/moose/framework/doc/content/sqa/framework_sll.md

 > (sometimes called PETSc/Tao) also contains the Tao optimization software library.
 >

-+Testing:+ PETSc is a core library providing significant funcitionality for MOOSE and MOOSE-based applications.
++Testing:+ PETSc is a core library providing significant functionality for MOOSE and MOOSE-based applications.
 Every Functional test in the [framework RTM](framework_rtm.md) that solves a problem is using an integrated piece of the PETSc library.
-For all practical purposes there is almost no differences to the set of tests for the framework and the set of tests for PETSc.
+For all practical purposes there are almost no differences between the set of tests for the framework and the set of tests for PETSc.

 Current Version of [!ac](PETSc): [!git!submodule-hash url=https://github.com/petsc/petsc/commit](petsc)